 Current students who excel in their study at ECMS may receive a Merit Scholarship at ECMS graduation for study the following school year.
 Recipients are chosen from those recommended by their ECMS teachers.
 No application is needed.

 Financial assistance for regular academic year study is available to ECMS students for lessons, classes and ensembles.
 Preference is given to those students enrolled in a diploma program.
-Assistance is awarded on the basis of merit and/or financial need:
+Assistance is awarded on the combined basis of merit and financial need:

 - Financial need: determined by review of page 1 of federal income tax return supplied with the application form.